php-dev-br/laravel-doc-pt-br/eloquent.md

     class Flight extends Model
     {
         /**
-         * The data type of the primary key ID.
+         * The data type of the auto-incrementing ID.
          *
          * @var string
          */